 Should the rioters and looters be arrested?
 Yes.
 Does the actions of 30 rioters/looters cancel the rights of 200 protesters?
 NO. It is not the fault of the responsible protesters that a few criminals are breaking the law.
 (This logic should be familiar to you, as it is the argument used by gun advocates at every opportunity.)

 I’ve also read enough essays and thoughts by people, of all races and genders, to believe that Ferguson will become more.
-That both the shooting and the resulting — ongoing –aftermath isn’t going to just “go away”.
+That both the shooting and the resulting — ongoing– aftermath will not fade away.

 Ferguson is about how digital media is spreading and breaking news.
 Without twitter and a few people refusing police order to stop taking pictures, what would we have known?
 Nothing.